Cinnamon Cockatiel vs White-Faced Cockatiel: Key Differences

 • Discover the genetic factors that contribute to the color mutations of these beloved pet birds.

 Cinnamon cockatiels, part of the cockatoo family, boast a warm, chocolate brown coloring in their feathers due to a reduction in the grey pigment.
-This brown pigment is most noticeable in the wings and tail feathers.
+This brown pigment is most noticeable in the wings and tail feathers, complemented by their bright orange cheek patches which set them apart from other mutations.
+Cheek patches play a crucial role in identifying different cockatiel mutations, with variations in their appearance based on genetic factors.
 The cinnamon coloring gives these birds a softer appearance compared to the standard grey cockatiel.
 On the other hand, white-faced cockatiels lack the yellow barring and orange cheek patch typically found in other mutations, presenting a striking contrast with their bright white faces and overall plumage.

 The cinnamon trait in cockatiels is a sex-linked recessive mutation, which means that the gene responsible for the cinnamon coloring is located on the sex chromosome.
 This makes sexing cockatiels with this mutation a bit easier.
 White-faced cockatiels, however, exhibit a dominant silver gene that eliminates all traces of yellow and orange, resulting in their pure white faces and pastel face variations.
 Cinnamon Cockatiel is a sex-linked recessive gene, this mutation is responsible for the brown phenotype throughout the plumage of Cockatiels, the reason for this is that this gene inhibits the final stage of melanin production resulting in birds not being able to produce shades of black and grey pigments rather leaving them shades of brown.